DebasmitaMallick/AdmitCard-Generator/README.md

 # Hall Ticket Maker

-This project is a web application for generating hall tickets for exams.
+This project is a web application for generating admit card.
 It uses React for the front-end and Node.js for the back-end.

 ## Installation